 All the targeted therapy drugs listed here are licensed to treat kidney cancer and can be used in the UK.
 These targeted therapy drugs all work in a similar way.
 So, if you have had a TKI before, some of the others might not be suitable for you.
-Most people have 1 or 2 as part of their treatment over time.
+Most people have one or two as part of their treatment over time.

-You may have TKIs on their own or with immunotherapy (pages 79 to 80).
-You may have targeted therapy as part of a clinical trial (pages 84 to 85).
+You may have TKIs on their own or with immunotherapy (see pages 79 to 80).
+You may have targeted therapy as part of a clinical trial (see pages 84 to 85).